Wolfy42/EOF-JPA-CompatibilityLayer/README.md

     * If there is a future change in the entities then this will also be tracked and persisted in the next DB-Transaction

 To demonstrate the similarities between EOF and JPA this ProofOfConcept was created!
+A great article about the 'unsynchronized' Feature is here: http://www.thoughts-on-java.org/unsychronized-persistencecontext-implement-conversations-jpa/

 ## Things already working